asrivathsan/miniBarcoder/README.md

 # miniBarcoder (currently undergoing updates, please avoid till this message disappears)

-### To make it easier for installing dependencies, we would recommend setting up using conda:
+### To make it easier for installing dependencies, we would recommend setting up using conda (

+get Miniconda here: https://docs.conda.io/en/latest/miniconda.html, this pipeline is written in Python 2.7

 ```
 conda config --add channels bioconda